vlothec/TRASH/README.md

+# New version available at https://github.com/vlothec/TRASH_2
+It is an early-development version, but should be more reliable and receive more consistent updates than this V1.

 # TRASH: Tandem Repeat Annotation and Structural Hierarchy
 A package to identify and extract tandem repeats in genome sequences and investigate their higher order structures.